benhutchison/GettingWorkDoneWithExtensibleEffects/exerciseWriter/README.md

 used to functional logging, but you could also view the log value as an appendix or supplimentary information about the computation.

-Exercise 5 is to study a use-case of functional logging, and how "logs-as-values" lets us easily write unit tests around the log output.
+This exercise is a use-case of functional logging and how "logs-as-values" lets us easily write unit tests around the log output.

 ## Tasks